 To create this trophy, you can either use the free PDF patterns below (for cutting by hand) or purchase the SVG file below for use on a cutting machine.

 If you have any questions, feel free to comment below!

 (print these patterns onto printer paper, cut them out, and trace around them or print them directly onto your card stock)

-Please fill out the form below to download the PDF patterns:
+Please fill out the form at the end of this post to download the free PDF patterns.

 Let me know if you have any questions 🙂